MARS Microlab 5X120

 High-resolution color CT imaging for preclinical research, complete with advanced imaging analysis tools

 Every day, we discover new ways spectral CT could be used to better the lives of our colleagues and patients.
 With the most recent version of our laboratory scanner (MARS Microlab 5X120), you will be able to simultaneously measure up to eight energy windows/bins at very high spatial resolution (50-200 µm) and with low noise.

 This technology enables identification and quantification of various components of soft tissues, bones, cartilage, and exogenously administered contrast agents and pharmaceuticals in a single scan (up to six different materials simultaneously).

 Our preclinical system is directly translatable to clinical human imaging as the same software, hardware, and visualization tools are used.
 Learn more about MARS imaging for humans here.

 Each MARS Microlab 5X120 is equipped with:

 - CdZnTe-Medipix3RX detector with 110 µm pixel pitch, up to eight energy bins per pixel

 - Up to 120 kVp, 350 µA x-ray source

-- Bore size of 120 mm allows scanning of specimens up to 450 mm length
+- Sample size of up to 125 mm in diameter and 450 mm in length

 - Rotating gantry for helical scanning